medusa-project/active-medusa/README.md

 # Features

+* ActiveRecord-like syntax for CRUD and querying.
 * Basic and somewhat customizable RDF ontology.
 Create your own RDF predicates or use existing ones.
 * Customizable Solr schema.
 Although some extra fields are required, their names are up to you.
 * Supports binary and container nodes, both of which are first-class, queryable entities.
-* Direct access and mutation of entities' RDF graphs.
+* Direct read/write access to entities' RDF graphs.
 * Supports "belongs-to" and "has-many" relationships between entities.
 * No-configuration support for node hierarchy traversal via automatic `parent` and `children` methods on entities.